 As with all forms of MSE Bagwork, SoluForm MSE bagwork consists of soil filled geotextile bags and spikes/pins between the rows of bagwork.
 SoluForm MSE bagwork is a prefilled bagwork product, meaning the bagwork arrives to site ready to place and there is therefore no requirement to hand fill bagwork yourself.
 This ensures a consistent and quality controlled end product, with the bagwork product then covered under our ISO 9001 and 14001 quality system.

-Bags are held together and prevented from moving by the inclusion of spiked shear keys between the courses of the bagwork, or by pins/pegs through the bags.
-Either a singular spiked shear key or two pins/pegs are included with each bag.
+Bags are held together and prevented from moving by the inclusion of spiked shear keys between the courses of the bagwork and an equal number of shear keys are included along with the bags.

 For bagwork underwater, typically our underwater concrete filled hand placed bagwork is used to form a firm and secure base onto which the soil filled bagwork is placed.
 This is different from other suppliers who often rely upon gravel filled bagwork, rock rolls or compacting the ground as a suitable based for soil filled bagwork.

 Lined concrete bagwork is however a much sounder foundation for soil filled MSE bagwork, and remember, our concrete bagwork is designed to provide clean and safe placement in water.
 Our concrete bagwork is also carbon neutral and EPD certified.

 What makes SoluForm MSE Bagwork different from other forms of MSE Bagwork?

 There are many competing versions and suppliers of soil filled MSE bagwork in the UK.
 What makes SoluForm MSE Bagwork different is: